 MPL surgery for dogs are needed when the medial luxating patella, commonly called a “trick knee,” is an extremely common problem in toy breed dogs.
 An owner typically notices a little skip in the dog’s step.
 The dog may even run on three legs, holding one hind leg up, and then miraculously be back on four legs as if nothing has happened.
 In fact, something has happened: the kneecap, or patella, has slipped out of the smooth groove in which it normally rides up and down.
 It has slipped medially, toward the opposite leg, as opposed to laterally, which would be away from the dog entirely.
 With the patella dislocated or luxated medially, the knee cannot extend properly and stays bent.
 With luck, the patient will be able to slip the kneecap back where it belongs and be back to normal in only a few steps.
 For some dogs, resetting the kneecap and regaining normal extension of the rear leg is only attainable with surgical correction known as medial patellar luxation surgery.
 Approximately 50 percent of affected dogs have both knees involved while the other 50 percent has only one knee involved.

 Medial patellar luxations are graded to assess severity.

 Grade I: The kneecap can be moved out of place manually but will fall back into its natural position once the manipulator lets go.

 Grade 2: The kneecap occasionally slips out of its groove, spontaneously creating an intermittent lameness.
 The kneecap will go back in place on its own.
-Whether or not it needs surgery depends on several factors: how often lameness is a problem, how long lameness lasts when it is a problem.
+Whether it needs surgery depends on how often lameness is a problem and how long lameness lasts when it is a problem.
 Another reason to proceed with surgical intervention is for prevention.
 If the ridge of bone on the inside of the knee wears down, the Grade 2 will progress to Grade 3.
-This progression can be prevented with surgery.
+Surgery can prevent this progression.